🙋♀

 This community consensus protocol is designed to activate a member or a group of member(s) "Right to Protest" on a project's steering decision.

-Community is built on citizen goodwill.
+The community is built on citizen goodwill.
 Only initiate "Right to Protest" in extreme circumstances.